kesompochy/prtl/README.md

 # prtl

-prtl is a Pull Request Tool framework leveraging your GitOps platform with portal.
+prtl is a Pull Request Tool Leveraging your GitOps platform with portal.